 Anti-Gayness against gay black men is HIGH in our community.
 We really need to discuss the intersection of race and sexuality, the”oppression olympics” phenomenon, gender, masculinity etc. Adam, a gay black man, was so kind to be very open about all of these.
 Since black gay men are black men, we need to hear them speak and destroy the idea that a black man must fit a in heteronormative box to be a man.

+More in the actual episode!!
 Listen & Subscribe for more.
-Be sure to share this, you never know who needs to hear it:
+Be sure to share this, you never know who wants to hear it:

 Masculinity & Anti-Queerness in our community: